SirZenith/oil-vcs-status/README.md

 This plugin use different character and highlight groups for local and upstream status.

+Default symbol for each status are just plain letters, nothing fancy.
+You can change them into emojis or nerd font icons if you'd like to.

 By default following highlight groups are used.

 - Local status